-For David P. Eburne: the term outsider is less a category or type than a provocation: it induces contemporary spectators to judge works individually rather than blindly heeding the prevailing wind emitted by the Establishment”
+For Jonathan P. Eburne: the term outsider is less a category or type than a provocation: it induces contemporary spectators to judge works individually rather than blindly heeding the prevailing wind emitted by the Establishment”

 But with provocations, criticism, and complaints comes defensiveness and dismissal.
 As Sarah Ahmed says in Living a Feminist Life: Even to describe something as sexist and racist here and now can get you into trouble.
 You point to structures; they say it is in your head.
 What you describe as material is dismissed as mental”.

 For Ahmed, to change the academy we must occupy the position of the killjoy, someone who is willing not to shy away from problems.
 In effect, to be an “outsider-within” is to be a killjoy.
 It requires us to defy all that is said to be tradition, to be familiar, to be meritocratic.
 It requires us to defy the academy itself.